This guide contains advice on character and employment references.

 Nevertheless, such a term may be implied into the contract where:

-If you are experiencing difficulties obtaining a copy of the reference, contact us.Back to contents
+If you experience difficulty gaining employment because of a reference, please contact us.Back to contents

 If you believe that a reference given about you is discriminatory you could potentially take action against the author of the reference.
 Please see our discrimination information and contact us on 0345 772 6100.